 7 Feed the prepared rabbit meat to your dog in appropriate portions.
 It is best to consult with your veterinarian to determine the recommended serving size based on your dog’s size, age, and activity level.

-See also How to cook pata tim
+See also How do you cook hot water cornbread

 Remember, rabbit meat should be part of a balanced diet for your dog and not the sole source of nutrition.
 It is always best to consult with your veterinarian before making any significant changes to your dog’s diet.
 Additionally, be mindful of any potential allergies or sensitivities your dog may have to rabbit meat.